-Multifamily building owners can fund their budgets by various combinations of equity and debt.
+Retail building owners can fund their budgets by various combinations of equity and debt.

-As indicated in Figure 8, three external factors (down arrow) influence funding phase decision making.
+As indicated in Figure 8, two external factors (down arrow) influence funding phase decision making.

-Regional and Local Economic Conditions: Externally, the funding of multifamily building construction is subject to local and national socioeconomic conditions well beyond the control of the building owner.
+Regional and Local Economic Conditions: Externally, the funding of retail building construction is subject to local and national socio-economic conditions well beyond the control of the building owner.
 Construction funding depends on interest rates, the owner's bond rating, and similar parameters.